Kurocifer/Java_Breakout/README.md

     ![Image](./Image.png)

-* Any help to fix the issue will be cool because I don't know what I'm doing :)Game
+* Any help to fix the issues will be cool because I don't know what I'm doing :).